oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 a grant such as those described in {{obtaining-authorization}} and
 {{refreshing-an-access-token}}.

-The means through which the client obtains the location of the token endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation and configured during development of the client, or provided in the authorization server's metadata document ({{RFC8414}}) and fetched programmatically at runtime.
+The means through which the client obtains the URL of the token endpoint are beyond the scope of this specification, but the URL is typically provided in the service documentation and configured during development of the client, or provided in the authorization server's metadata document ({{RFC8414}}) and fetched programmatically at runtime.

-The endpoint URI MAY include an `application/x-www-form-urlencoded` formatted query component ({{WHATWG.URL}}) and MUST NOT include a fragment component.
+The token endpoint URL MUST NOT include a fragment component, and MAY include an `application/x-www-form-urlencoded` formatted query component ({{WHATWG.URL}}).

-The client MUST use the HTTP `POST` method when making access token requests.
+The client MUST use the HTTP `POST` method when making requests to the token endpoint.

-The authorization server MUST ignore unrecognized request parameters.
+The authorization server MUST ignore unrecognized request parameters sent to the token endpoint.

 Parameters sent without a value MUST be treated as if they were omitted from the request.
 Request and response parameters